 We thank Marlos Goes of the University of São Paulo for performing the trajectory analyses in the Atlantic Ocean and Mark Stevens of NCAR for providing the PDO timeseries from CCSM3.
-Ilana Wainer's contribution was supported under grant CNPq300223/93-7 from the Brazilian government.
-Computational facilities used to perform the T42 and T85 CCSM3 control simulations were provided by NCAR, which is supported by the National Science Foundation.
+We thank Gil Compo, Clara Deser, Ronald Stouffer and Masahiro Watanabe for their constructive comments.
+I. Wainer's contribution was supported under grant CNPq300223/93-7 from the Brazilian government and G. Branstator's contribution was partially funded by NOAA grant NA04OAR4310061 and NASA grant S-44809-G. Computational facilities used to perform the T42 and T85 CCSM3 control simulations were provided by NCAR, which is supported by the National Science Foundation.